In this study, the authors tested the effects of BioBran on a mouse model of sporadic Alzheimer’s disease (SAD).

 This study also revealed that BioBran increased glutathione expression (increased antioxidant effect) and decreased IL-6 production (anti-inflammatory effect) in SAD mice, as well as decreased intercellular adhesion molecules, promoted apoptosis, and reduced the expression of forkhead box class O proteins.

-This page contains data that has been partially modified from the original graphs in the article for optimal display on the website.
+This figure has been partially modified from the original data for optimal visualization on the website.